boyd109/boyd109.github.io/my-story/my-story.md

 Then I got to continuous round with 9 interviews total.

 One company interviewed me and did not ask me a coding question it was all behavioural stuff.
 Up into this point not only had no company given me an offer but I was feeling nervous would I even get a developer job (as a 3A student nonetheless).
 I was applying externally and trying to find other avenues as well since WaterlooWorks wasn't looking so hot.
 They ended up giving me an offer on WaterlooWorks in continuous round.
 I was skeptical of the job and decided to rank it a 4 (by not giving it a 1, someone who was ranked giving it a 1 means they got the job).
 I was not matched with the job.
 After this decision many people were stating that me throwing away the only offer.
-I had around 8 interviews, all rejections and to throw away the only thing I had was crazy.
+I had around 8 interviews, all rejections and to throw away the only offer I had was crazy.
 Personally, I felt that the job did not nearly impress me in the same way an interview should have a company be impressed by you.
 So I rejected them.

 I always tried to abide by two principles:
-- never gamble more than you can handle (stress-wise), but when you get the chance gamble
+- never gamble more than you can handle (stress-wise)
-- always bet on your abilities to do something remarkable
+- gamble when you get the chance and always bet on your abilities to do something remarkable

-I have a belief that you need to put in work and dedicate your time to continuously improving yourself to challenge what you can accomplish.
+I have the belief that you need to put in work and dedicate your time to continuously improving yourself to challenge what you can accomplish.
 In this case I got lucky, and I gambled.
 Sometimes it doesn't work out this way.
 And when people ask sometimes how it happened, I guess I was willing to take risks.
 It was incredibly difficult though after tossing out the only offer I had **AND THEN** go back to failing interviews in WaterlooWorks for jobs I wanted.
+You feel incredible remorse after that.

 In a later week, 200 people applied for Okta on WaterlooWorks.
 They interviewed 3 people.
 The interview was 3 hours long.
 It was filled with technical rounds and behavioural questions.
 Two days before exams I got the offer from Okta.
 That is how late in continuous round I found the job.
 And with that, I secured my first ever developer internship.

 ## Spring 2018

 This term I worked at Okta in Toronto.
 This was a great experience as my first developer job.
 Okta in Toronto was an unbelievable place to work at compared to previous co-ops in terms of the development environment, my role in the development team, and the overall perks and intern program.
-I really enjoyed it thoroughly.
 I won at their intern hackathon and won their smash 4 tournament.
 Small feat but still tons of fun during the internship.

 <div class="floating-box">
   <img src="/my-story/pictures/s18/1.JPG" width="32%" height="32%">